A CERN placement: Krishni's experience

 I most enjoyed working at the interface between theory and practice, to see how radiation physics concepts translate into real simulations and operational decisions.

-The collaborative and international environment at CERN is something I value greatly as well as the chance to meet engineers and scientists from around the world.
+The collaborative and international environment at CERN is something I valued greatly, as well as the chance to meet engineers and scientists from around the world."

 My learnings